 We can't guarantee that these three promising companies will outperform the broader market.
 But as Wall Street discounts the possibility of Boston Beer's turnaround, doubts Celgene's enviable portfolio of drugs and drug candidates, and underestimates the industry trends favoring Core Labs, we like their chances of doing just that.
 And we think investors would be wise to bet on their success before Wall Street catches on.

 When investing geniuses David and Tom Gardner have a stock tip, it can pay to listen.
 After all, the newsletter they have run for over a decade, Motley Fool Stock Advisor , has tripled the market.*

 David and Tom just revealed what they believe are the 10 best stocks for investors to buy right now... and Celgene wasn't one of them!
 That's right -- they think these 10 stocks are even better buys.

 Click here to learn about these picks!

-John Mackey, CEO of Whole Foods Market, an Amazon subsidiary, is a member of The Motley Fool's board of directors.
-Jason Hall owns shares of Amazon and LGI Homes.
-Jordan Wathen has no position in any of the stocks mentioned.
+Maxx Chatsko has no position in any of the stocks mentioned.
 Sean Williams has no position in any of the stocks mentioned.
-The Motley Fool owns shares of and recommends Amazon.
-The Motley Fool owns shares of LGI Homes.
-The Motley Fool recommends Berkshire Hathaway (B shares).
+Steve Symington has no position in any of the stocks mentioned.
+The Motley Fool owns shares of and recommends Boston Beer and Celgene.
+The Motley Fool recommends Core Laboratories.
 The Motley Fool has a disclosure policy .